You are here

 - Friendship Community Center Peer Support Program, Mental Health America of Greater Augusta: Friendship's Peer Support program is a self -directed recovery based program assisting adults living with chronic mental illnesses with re-establishing and developing essential skills needed to reintegrate into the community.
 The program is designed to assist these individuals in gaining skills and recovery modes that enable them to maintain their mental health recovery, eliminate mental health crises, minimize hospital visits, stay out of jail, and move into the community with sustainable employment.

 - Group Hope Depression Support Services, Mental Health Association of Rock River Valley: Group Hope offers two free Teenage support meetings weekly and five adult weekly support meetings for Depression & Bipolar in Rockford & Rochelle & Belvidere.
-Group Hope is affiliated with Depression Bipolar Support Alliance.
-We offer this as an adjunct to provider care.
+Group Hope is affiliated with the Depression Bipolar Support Alliance.
+We offer this as an adjunct to provider-care.

 - Peer Support Services, MHA of South Central Kansas: Peer Support is available to individuals who are referred through MHA Case Management.
 Peer Support Services are peer-to-peer services designed to promote skills for coping with and managing mental health symptoms as well as developing a network of information and support from others who have been through similar experiences.